nicolieng/giftcard/README.md

 Given the giftcard purchase data from 01-01-2021 to 01-14-2022, predict the value in monthly total purchases for the rest of 2022.

 ## What are the highlights from this project?
-This data analysis project showcases a time series analysis and forecast modeling.
-By processing the data and using the Prophet model to build a time series forecast model, I supported my stakeholders in anticipating future performance, which is key to optimize resource allocation and support strategic planning.
-Despite initial data challenges in the model selection, my efforts resulted in accurate predictions of total purchases (in denomination) for up to 4 currencies, providing a remarkable lift to the Finance team.
+This project focuses on time series analysis and forecasting, where I processed historical data and developed predictive models using classical approaches—AR, ARIMA, SARIMA—as well as Meta's Prophet model.
+After comparing and validating these methods, I identified the optimal model to help stakeholders anticipate future performance, enabling more efficient resource allocation and strategic planning.
+Despite initial challenges with model selection due to data constraints, my efforts led to accurate forecasts of total gift card purchases (by denomination) across four currencies, delivering remarkable value to the Finance team.

 ## What to expect in this repository?
 1. Order_items.csv, a dataset which contains information on individual gift card, includes variables such as unique id, created date, product currency, sender name, delivery type, recipient name, recipient email, recipient address, and more.
 The data ranges from 01-01-2021 to 01-14-2022.